mds-python/mds-python.github.io/04 More on Variables/6 Complex numbers.md

+---
+parent: More on Variables
+grand_parent: Programming for Modelling and Data Analysis
+nav_order:  6
+---

 # Complex numbers

 Python has a type representing complex numbers natively (`complex`).
 It can be created by adding a symbol `j` to the real numbers to denote the imaginary part.
 For example: